Vany/pirog/README.md

 Constructions have distinguishable appearance and pretend to be a part of the language rather than just functions.

 ## Useage
-Just import it as is, but if you want and have enough dare, use special symbol to package like
+Just import it as is, but if you want and have enough dare, use special symbol to package reference like
 ```go
 import π "github.com/Vany/pirog.git"
 ```